hane-smitter/react-loading-indicator/README.md

 </Suspense>
 ```

-<strong><small>Side note:</small></strong> You can use <a href="https://dev.to/smitterhane/swap-out-useeffect-with-suspense-for-data-fetching-in-react-2leb">suspense for data fetching</a> other than lazy loading.
+<strong><small>Side note:</small></strong> You can use <a href="https://dev.to/smitterhane/swap-out-useeffect-with-suspense-for-data-fetching-in-react-2leb#2-data-fetching-usecase">suspense for data fetching</a> other than lazy loading.

 </details>

 ### Lighter build

 This library is fairly small.
-However, you might be aiming at making the bundle size of your project to be as small as possible.<br />
+However, you might be turbo-charged to make bundle size of your project as small as possible.<br />
-You can only include a specific loading indicator you want to use:
+You can directly include a loading indicator you want to ensure it is the only thing included from the library:

 ```jsx
 import React from "react";